shiva-shiva/Employee-Tracker/README.md

     2-console.table - Used to print MySQL into tables to the console.

     3-mysql - Used to connect to the MySQL database and perform queries

-    4-promise-mysql - Used to create promises from MySQL queries

 ## 🤝Contributing
 *Contributions, issues and feature requests are welcome.*</br>